 - Year 3: Pediatrics

-Our Triple Board program is under separate administration and requires a separate application from the general residency program.
-The Triple Board training director reviews applications, and members of both departments interview suitable candidates.
-Residents are selected through the National Resident Matching Program (NRMP).
-In addition to the regular application for the Psychiatry residency, a short essay describing your interest in the program and career plans is required.
+Our Triple Board program operates separately from the general residency program and requires a separate application.
+The Triple Board training director reviews applications, and members of the departments interview suitable candidates.
+We select residents through the National Resident Matching Program (NRMP).
+In addition to the regular application for the Psychiatry residency, we require a short essay describing your interest in the program and how it fits into your career plans.